szabolcsdombi/zengl/docs/index.rst

 This method calls glDeleteShader for all the previously created vertex and fragment shader modules.
 The resources released by this method are likely to be insignificant in size.

-.. py:method:: Instance.release(obj: Buffer | Image | Renderer)
+.. py:method:: Instance.release(obj: Buffer | Image | Pipeline)

 This method releases the OpenGL resources associated with the parameter.
 OpenGL resources are not released automatically on grabage collection.
-Release Renderers before the Images and Buffers they use.
+Release Pipelines before the Images and Buffers they use.

 Utils
 -----